-Expat executives working in Korea are typically hired by Korean conglomerates and multinational companies doing business in Korea based on two or three year contracts.
-Many of these contracts contain terms that are in violation of Korean Labor Standards Act and other laws and regulations.
+Expat executives working in Korea are typically hired by Korean conglomerates and multinational companies doing business in Korea based on two or three-year contracts.
+Many of these contracts contain terms that are in violation of the Korean Labor Standards Act and other laws and regulations.

 These employment contracts often have one to six-month at-will termination clauses.
 In many cases, these contracts are in violation of the Korean Labor Standards Act and other laws and regulations.

-Many foreign executives, recently, have been pushed out of these Korean conglomerates with nothing more than a few months salary and a bitter taste in their mouth.
+Many foreign executives, recently, have been pushed out of these Korean conglomerates with nothing more than a salary for a few months and a bitter taste in their mouths.
 Options exist and IPG Legal has prevailed in cases against these companies for foreign executives working in Korea.

-We are normally on the business-side of litigation for foreign companies, but the increase in these actions by the Korean big fish and a few less than scrupulous foreign companies with expats in Korea has led many foreign executives to our doors and in an unusual stance by this team, we have warmly welcomed suits against the big fish Korean and some foreign employers.
+We are normally on the business side of litigation for foreign companies, but the increase in these actions by the Korean big fish and a few less-than-scrupulous foreign companies with expats in Korea has led many foreign executives to our doors, we have warmly welcomed suits against the big fish Korean and some foreign employers.
 A few wins, we believe helped us win, recently, a designation as a Top Korean Dispute Resolution Firm of the Year.

-Korea is in need of foreign executives and in need of Korean companies that will not prejudice Korea in the eyes of potential foreigner employees.
-If President Lee’s vision of a globalized Korea is to come to be – the government and attorneys must give these companies a wake-up call.
+Korea is in need of foreign executives and in need of Korean companies that will not prejudice Korea in the eyes of potential foreign employees.

 If the foreign executive is an “employee” under Korean Labor Law, the termination clause will, in most cases, be deemed in violation of Korean Labor Law, thus, allowing the employee to continue employment until the termination of the agreement if no cause exists to terminate.
-In some cases, the employee may even be entitled to employment until the retirement age of the company
+In some cases, the employee in Korea may even be entitled to employment until the retirement age of the company.

 Additionally, even if the agreement does not provide for severance, the employer is required to pay severance in most cases, where an individual is deemed an employee.
 Foreign employees with their “habitual” place of employment in Korea shall, in all but the most exceptional of cases be deemed an employee even if the contract notes otherwise.